Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

 \section{Introduction}

-Recent debates on the use of standardized testing in college admissions have increasingly garnered national attention, particularly during the COVID-19 pandemic as test centers shut down and schools were forced to reconsider their admissions practices \citep{covidtests2020}.
-Independently of the COVID-19 pandemic, in an attempt to increase equity and diversity in admissions, the University of California (UC) recently settled a lawsuit by eliminating all consideration of SAT and ACT scores for admissions and scholarships through 2025, following an earlier decision to suspend testing requirements and ultimately design its own test~\citep{delrio_2021}.
+Recent debates on the use of standardized testing in college admissions have increasingly garnered national attention, initially during the COVID-19 pandemic as test centers shut down and schools were forced to reconsider their admissions practices \citep{covidtests2020}.
+Independently of the COVID-19 pandemic, in an attempt to increase equity and diversity in admissions, the University of California (UC) settled a lawsuit by eliminating all consideration of SAT and ACT scores for admissions and scholarships, following an earlier decision to suspend testing requirements and ultimately design its own test \citep{delrio_2021}. {Most recently, in response to the United States Supreme Court ruling to end race-based affirmative action, more colleges are expected to drop those requirements permanently, ``responding to critics who say the tests favor students from wealthier families'' and at the same time, protecting schools from lawsuits~\citep{saul_2023}.} On the other hand, schools such as MIT reinstated standardized testing requirements that were dropped during the initial years of the pandemic~\citep{mit2022}.